 Addiction and Narcissistic Behavior

-It's a toxic combination, but according to researchers, as many as half of all people who suffer from narcissistic personality disorder also abuse alcohol and/or drugs - and many of them are doing it under the radar of the majority of the people in their lives.
-This puts their psychiatrists or other medical professionals in a tough spot - treating an addiction along with something as difficult as narcissistic personality disorder can be tricky - and leaves professionals which disease caused the other.
+It’s a toxic combination, but according to researchers, as many as half of all people who suffer from narcissistic personality disorder also abuse alcohol and/or drugs – and many of them are doing it under the radar of the majority of the people in their lives.
+This puts their psychiatrists or other medical professionals in a tough spot – treating addiction along with something as difficult as narcissistic personality disorder can be tricky – and leaves professionals wondering which disease caused the other.
 (Was it narcissism that led to the addiction or the addiction that led to the narcissism?)

 From what I’ve learned, often, one condition feeds the other – so you’re left with a “chicken or egg” kind of situation.

 And as chronic drug use has been proven to make the symptoms of NPD and BPD more prominent and severe, the narcissist finds himself or herself looking for more drugs to self medicate.